lazywithclass/winston-cloudwatch/README.md

 so you should take care of that.
 See the examples below.

 If either the group or the stream do not exist they will be created for you.
+For displaying time you should click on gear in the left up corner on page with your logs and enable checkbox "Creation Time".

 ## Usage